ovasquez/mkdocs-merge/README.md

 # MkDocs Merge

-This simple tool allows you to merge the source of multiple [MkDocs](http://www.mkdocs.org/) sites into a single one converting each of the specified sites to a subpage of the master site.
+This simple tool allows you to merge the source of multiple [MkDocs](http://www.mkdocs.org/) sites into a single one converting each of the specified sites to a sub-site of the master site.

+Supports unification of sites with the same `site_name` into a single sub-site.

 ---
 [![PyPI version](https://img.shields.io/pypi/v/mkdocs-merge.svg)](https://pypi.python.org/pypi/mkdocs-merge)